Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension

 \subsection{Our contribution}

-Our main purpose here is to clarify the situation by contributing the following: \bitem \item {\em Minimax lower bound.} We derive a minimax lower bound under H\"older regularity in arbitrary dimension following the work of \cite{ingster1987minimax}, who considers the one-sample setting in dimension $d=1$.
+Our main purpose here is to clarify the situation by contributing the following: \bitem \item {\em Minimax lower bound.} We derive a minimax lower bound under H\"older regularity in arbitrary dimension following the work of \citet{ingster1987minimax}, who considers the one-sample setting in dimension $d=1$.
 We do so for the one-sample and two-sample settings.
-In each case, the minimax rate exhibits a typical curse of dimensionality. \item {\em The chi-squared test.} The minimax performance of the various tests mentioned earlier is, as far as we know, unknown.
-As in the one-sample setting in dimension $d=1$ \citep{ingster1987minimax}, we show that the (unnormalized) chi-squared test achieves the minimax rate.
-We do so for the one-sample and two-sample settings. \item {\em The setting of low-intrinsic dimension.} As is now standard in high-dimensional settings, we consider the case where the supports of $F$ and $G$ have low intrinsic dimension.
-We argue that the most relevant setting is when $F$ and $G$ are supported on the same surface and, in this context, show that the bin-counting tests above, together, achieve the minimax rate in this setting, thus adapting to the unknown intrinsic dimension. \item {\em Adaptation to unknown smoothness and/or intrinsic dimensionality.} We then briefly discuss the case where the regularity and/or the intrinsic dimensionality of the (common) support of the underlying distribution are unknown.
-As in the work of \cite{ingster2000adaptive}, we propose a multiscale version of the chi-squared test that is able to adapt to these unknowns without much loss in power. \eitem
+In each case, the minimax rate exhibits a typical curse of dimensionality. \item {\em Chi-squared test.} The minimax performance of the various tests mentioned earlier is, as far as we know, unknown.
+Extending the work of \citet{ingster1987minimax}, we show that a properly tuned chi-squared test achieves the minimax rate.
+We do so for the one-sample and two-sample settings. \item {\em Low-intrinsic dimension.} As is now standard in high-dimensional settings, we consider the case where the supports of $F$ and $G$ have low intrinsic dimension.
+We argue that the most relevant setting is when $F$ and $G$ are supported on the same surface and, in this context, show that a properly tuned chi-squared test achieves the minimax rate. \item {\em Adaptation to unknown smoothness and/or intrinsic dimensionality.} As in the work of \citet{ingster2000adaptive}, we propose a multiscale version of the chi-squared test which is essentially parameter-free and is able to adapt to an unknown degree of smoothness and/or intrinsic dimensionality without much loss in power. \eitem